Edited by: Keri Stooksbury

 Without a damage waiver, you’ll be stuck paying out of pocket for damage to or theft of the car, so make sure you have some sort of vehicle coverage before you drive.
 It could save you a huge financial upset if something were to happen to the vehicle you’re renting.

 Hot Tip:Are you Chase Sapphire Reserve® or Chase Sapphire Preferred® cardmember?
-Explore the Sapphire Reserve’s car rental insurance benefits and the Sapphire Preferred’s car rental insurance perks to ensure you’re maximizing your benefits.
+Explore the Chase Sapphire Reserve card’s car rental insurance benefits and the Chase Sapphire Preferred card’s car rental insurance perks to ensure you’re maximizing your benefits.

 Where to Buy Non-Owner Car Insurance